diogodadalt/hadoop-log-processor/README.md

 # hadoop-log-processor

-This is scripts are intended to enable the retrieval of information from map, shuffle and reduce tasks.
+These scripts are intended to enable the retrieval of information from map, shuffle and reduce tasks, regarding execution time.

 ### Requirements
 * Linux